Apply for 2022 NFB Idaho and National Scholarships

 Ten years ago I unexpectedly lost my sight after graduating from college.
 My journey since then has included teaching myself how to read Braille, volunteering with seniors, providing health education to youth in a clinic, and most recently leading a team in a statewide program addressing the opioid epidemic.
 With a master’s in public health from UC Berkeley, I plan to improve accessibility and promote equity within healthcare systems and in health policy.
 Thank you so much for this opportunity and investment in my future. — Sherry Pablo, 2020 Scholarship Finalist

-Thanks to our generous partners, there are thirty merit-based scholarships currently available, ranging from $3,000 to $12,000.
+Thanks to our generous partners, there are thirty merit-based scholarships currently available, in excess of $3,000.
 All scholarships are awarded on the basis of academic excellence, community service, and leadership.
 The finalists are announced every spring.
 They then attend our national convention in July when the winners of each individual scholarship are selected.
 Scholarship winners have gone on to succeed in careers ranging from computer science and engineering to civil rights law and international diplomacy.

 How to Apply